dkoz/palworld-palbot/README.md

  - **Palguard Integration**: Offers RCON integration for executing PalGuard commands, such as item and pal spawning.
 Features a customizable game database with a search function to easily spawn desired items or pals.
    - **Kits**: Effortlessly distribute custom kits with items, pals, and eggs to players across your Palworld servers.
  - **Steam API Integration**: Seamlessly integrate with the Steam API to fetch player profiles and enhance server management with detailed user insights.
+- **Economy System**: Enhance your server's gameplay with a fully integrated economy system.
+Players can earn currency through various activities, trade with others, and purchase kits containing exclusive items, pals, and eggs.
+This system encourages player engagement and adds a new layer of strategy to your server's ecosystem.

 ## Upcoming Features
  - **Economy**: Earn points in discord to redeem them for kits.
 When a kit is purchased it will send the items to the player in-game.